Seablade/THEA333/01-Basics.md

 ![2c](./images/itlsr-3.jpg)

-Sound is the rapid repeated cycling of pressure from high to low pressure.
+Sound is the rapid repeated cycling of air pressure from high to low pressure.
 As humans we typically hear pressure changes in the air that cycle from 20 times a second (20Hz) to 20 thousands times a second (20kHz)as sound.

 ## Sound Terminology (1/3)